stefanjwojcik/cats_and_dogs/README.md

 end
 ```

 Now, we're ready to pass the images through the lower levels of the neural network.
-Let's be REAL stingy with data - how about only 100 cats and dogs?
-Let's see how the model does against this insanely small amount of data.
+As I said earlier, we're going to be REAL stingy with data - only 1000 cats and dogs.
+Let's see how the model does against this small amount of data.

 We capture the dog and cat features, then we grab the labels from the file names in the dog/cat paths.